 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 “Holmfield, Man”, Western Canada Fire Underwriters’ Association map, 1919, Archives of Manitoba.

 “Holmfield school to close,” Brandon Sun, 20 June 1974, page 3.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 By the Old Mill Stream: A History of the Village of Holmfield & District by Holmfield History Book Committee, 1982.

-We thank Nathan Kramer and Duane Duff for providing additional information used here.
+We thank Nathan Kramer, Duane Duff, and Audrey & Duncan Waddell for providing additional information used here.